aws-solutions-library-samples/guidance-for-buy-it-now-on-third-party-website-on-aws/README.md

-# Guidance for Buy it Now on third party websites on AWS
+# Guidance for Buy-it-Now on third party websites on AWS

-This repository has a CDK app to demonstrate how to build a buy-it-now capability from a third party store.
+This repository has a CDK app to demonstrate how to build a Buy-it-Now capability from a third party store.
 This CDK app will use Lambda, Step Functions, DynamoDB, API Gateway, Simple Notification Service (SNS) and Secrets Manager.

 ### Table of Contents
 - [Introduction](#introduction)